 Time-tracking and screen recording software are certainly options, but these are incredibly intrusive.
 Most people hate working under these arrangements as they scream ‘lack of trust’.
 They also put the focus on the team members’ inputs rather than their outputs.
 Isn’t it more important to achieve certain results without worrying about how many hours someone spends at their computer?

 The Solution: You need a transparent system that gets the team focussed on results – but on a micro level.
-The new Actioned App provides a system of daily updates that encourages individual productivity by asking each team member to note down the specific actions they’re planning to work on that day.
-This information is then transparent across the team so everyone has a good sense of what everyone else is doing.
+The new Actioned Team Productivity App provides a system of daily updates that encourages individual productivity.
+It simply asks each team member to note down the specific actions they’re planning to work on that day.
+This information is then made transparent across the team so everyone has a good sense of what everyone else is doing.

 The daily actions should be small, specific and focussed on outcomes.
 For example, “write first draft of blog article”, “understand root cause of login issue”, “decide which payments gateway to use”, “meet with John to determine next priorities”, etc. These are all good examples of specific actions.